-The Attorneys at Law Offices of Shilpa Malik PLLC will file and prosecute on your behalf, if you are an alien who has received an order of deportation from an immigration judge, any direct “appeal” before the Board of Immigration Appeals (the “BIA”).
+The attorneys at VisaNation Law Group will file and prosecute on your behalf, if you are an alien who has received an order of deportation from an immigration judge, any direct “appeal” before the Board of Immigration Appeals (the “BIA”).
 Included among these are appeals from a finding that the non-citizen is deportable as well as orders denying applications for relief from deportation, exclusion or removal, such as denials of applications for Suspension of Deportation, Cancellation of Removal, Asylum, Withholding and Convention Against Torture (CAT), or denials of applications for waivers of deportability or inadmissibility under sections 212(c), 212(h) or 212(i) among others.

 A motion is an application in writing submitted to an Immigration Judge or the BIA requesting a specific order and containing argument in support of the reasons why the motion should be granted.
 If an alien wishes to file a motion to reopen or reconsider his or her deportation or removal or exclusion proceedings, the motion must comply with numerous, complex procedural and substantive rules, just so that it can be considered by the Immigration Judge or the BIA, and then, it must also convince the Immigration Judge or the BIA that the specific order requested in the motion merits that it be granted.

 A motion to reopen a case is used in a situation where you believe that the evaluating officer’s decision may be right, but new evidence has come to light that might change his or her decision if the case were to be reopened with this new evidence.
 This should only be pursued if you and your attorney are confident that this new evidence is substantial enough to warrant a reopening of the case.
 Make sure that any new information or facts is thoroughly supported with documents and affidavits if possible.
 A motion to reopen is also often used if evidence was requested but did not make it to the evaluating offer for one reason or another (e.g. wrong address)